glichtwark/XROMM-Visualisation/README.md

 ![alt text](https://github.com/glichtwark/XROMM-Visualisation/blob/main/application_screenshot.JPG)

+Installation:
+Requires Matlab (compiled on 2021).
+Use the 'xromm_visualisation.mlappinstall' file to install, or clone the directory and usee the 'xromm_visualisation.mlapp' file from the Matlab app designer to see source code, along with other functions in directory.
+App uses BTKToolkit for loading C3D files: will need to be installed and on path for working with app source code - http://biomechanical-toolkit.github.io/docs/Wrapping/Matlab/_tutorial.html

 Notes:
 - Bone files in list must match equivalent value in tacking file list - hence must have the same number of bones as tracking files
 - Frame slider restricted to frames where there was XROMM data collected - data may not have been tracked through this whole period
 - If motion capture data (C3D or MAT) file is present along with a text file containing the co-registration transformation matrix between the XROMM and Mocap coordinate systems, then visualisation is shown in the Mocap coordinate system
 - Note that there is a slight timing difference between systems, such that the rate of the motion capture is 101.01% that of the xray.
 This is adjusted for in the app via an interpolation routine

-Uses BTKToolkit for loading C3D files (will need to be installed and on path for working with app source code) - http://biomechanical-toolkit.github.io/docs/Wrapping/Matlab/_tutorial.html

 Original code developed by Dr Jayishni Maharaj in collaboration with Dr Glen Lichtwark for the following paper -